 STAND YOUR GROUND, MOMMA, AND DON’T LET THEM.

 Because what’s at stake isn’t their place on the volleyball team; it’s the eternal state of their soul.
 What’s at stake isn’t their name on a list; it’s their names written in the Lamb’s book of Life.

 And while I wish our kids learned depth of character, kindness, humility and the value of hard work and discipline through making the team, being in their friend group of choice, and getting what they want when they want it, the best character lessons are learned through suffering.
 The caverns of obedience are carved out through the “No’s” and their ability to remain present, moldable, and humble.

-Next week, we have volleyball tryouts, musical auditions, and the start of school on the docket.
-There is going to be ample opportunity for me to practice what I preach in the days ahead.
+In the past few weeks, we’ve had tryouts, musical auditions, and the start of a new school on the docket.
+There has been and will continue to be ample opportunity for me to practice what I preach in the days ahead.

 I need all the help I can get.